Right, the pink supermoon… Or how things don’t always go to plan.

 From there, select them all and click Edit > Auto-Align Layers (then wait).
 Then click Layer > Smart Objects > Convert to Smart Object.

 The Pink Supermoon was the last supermoon of 2020.
-It was the last of 4 this year, and the biggest and brightest.
-Next one will happen in more than a year and there will only be 2 in 2021 and 2022 (although 2 others will be close enough).
+It was the last of 4 this year and the biggest and brightest.
+The next one will happen in more than a year, and there will only be 2 in 2021 and 2022 (although 2 others will be close enough).

 I’ll be ready 😉